celery/celery/docs/getting-started/next-steps.rst

 Stopping the worker
 ~~~~~~~~~~~~~~~~~~~

 To stop the worker simply hit :kbd:`Control-c`.
 A list of signals supported
 by the worker is detailed in the :ref:`Workers Guide <guide-workers>`.

 In the background
 ~~~~~~~~~~~~~~~~~

-In production you will want to run the worker in the background, this is described in detail in the :ref:`daemonization tutorial <daemonizing>`.
+In production you'll want to run the worker in the background, this is described in detail in the :ref:`daemonization tutorial <daemonizing>`.

 The daemonization scripts uses the :program:`celery multi` command to